 McGrath’s article describes the rigorous process of preparing and reviewing the report to ensure that every word is scientifically accurate.

-The Summary for Policymakers is produced by 200 researchers who did a thorough review of existing literature, continuous revisions and redrafts to accommodate comments and discussions from fellow researchers and governments.
-But before it is released, every line will be scrutinised and defended by the scientist who wrote it and the final words agreed upon by all members of the IPCC consisting of the researchers, scientists, and government representatives (McGrath, 2021).
+The Summary for Policymakers is produced by 200 researchers who thoroughly review existing literature and continuously revise and redraft it to accommodate comments and discussions from fellow researchers and governments.
+But before it is released, every line will be scrutinised and defended by the scientist who wrote it, and the final words will be agreed upon by all members of the IPCC, consisting of the researchers, scientists, and government representatives (McGrath, 2021).

 What to expect from the latest IPCC report